 Suicide bomber attacks police station in northwest Pakistan, killing 23 officers and wounding 32

-PESHAWAR, Pakistan (AP) — A suicide bomber detonated his explosive-laden vehicle at a police station’s main gate in northwest Pakistan early Tuesday, killing at least 23 troops and wounding 32 others, and causing a part of the building to collapse upon impact, the military and officials said.
+PESHAWAR, Pakistan (AP) — A suicide bomber detonated his explosive-laden vehicle at a police station’s main gate in northwest Pakistan early Tuesday, killing at least 23 troops and wounding 32 others, and causing a part of the building to collapse, the military and officials said.

-Separately, the statement said that “troops killed 27 insurgents” in multiple operations in the same region.
+The attack — one of the deadliest the country has seen in recent months — damaged businesses and shops, shattering windows.

-The death toll from Tuesday’s attack was likely to rise as some of the officers were in critical condition, authorities said.
-The bodies of the 23 security forces killed were transferred to a hospital, Mohammad Adnan, a senior police official told reporters.
+The death toll was likely to rise as some of the officers were in critical condition, authorities said.
+The bodies of the 23 killed were transferred to a hospital, Mohammad Adnan, a senior police official told reporters.

+Separately, the army statement said that “troops killed 27 insurgents” in multiple operations in the same region.

 The newly formed militant group Tehreek-e-Jihad Pakistan, or TJP — believed to be an offshoot of the TTP — claimed responsibility for the attack in a statement, saying it targeted the officers who were at the police station.
 The statement also claimed that 20 officers were killed.
 However, this couldn’t be independently verified.

+Mehrban Khan, who owns a hotel next to the scene of the attack, said: “The police station was under attack.
+The army was under attack,” he said.
+“There were many army soldiers killed and wounded.”

-A larger number of security forces from across the country have had a constant presence lately at the Daraban police station where they were conducting intelligence-based operations against militants in the area with help from local police, said Khan
+A large number of security forces from across the country have had a constant presence lately at the police station, where they were conducting intelligence-based operations against militants in the area with help from local police, said Khan.

-Pakistan’s President Arif Alvi denounced the attack and conveyed his condolences to the families of those who were “martyred”.
-In a statement, he said “their sacrifices would not go to waste” and that such attacks cannot weaken the resolve of security forces.
+Pakistani President Arif Alvi denounced the attack and conveyed his condolences to the families of those who were “martyred”.
+He said “their sacrifices would not go to waste” and that such attacks cannot weaken the resolve of security forces.

-Pakistan’s caretaker Interior Minister Sarfraz Bugti denounced the onslaught in a statement, calling it an act of “terrorism.”
+Pakistan’s caretaker Interior Minister Sarfraz Bugti denounced the onslaught, calling it an act of “terrorism.”

 Khyber Pakhtunkhwa has witnessed a rise in violence with several deadly incursions by militants this year.
 In January, at least 101 people were killed, mostly police officers, when a suicide bomber disguised as a policeman attacked a mosque in the northwestern city of Peshawar.